Basiiic/BasicHud/README.md

 # THINGS YOU SHOULD KNOW

-- only tested on windows 10 and 11, 16:9 works, any other res is unsupported.
+- only tested on windows 10 and 11, only 16:9 resolutions work from my testing

-- please install all fonts inside of resource/scheme/fonts if hud elements have broken text
+- please install all fonts inside of resource/scheme/fonts

 # HUD CREDITS (THANK YOU <3)